theplusone/py-osrs-dps/README.md

 From there, it'd be neat to take the output from this tool and use it to generate something presentable (fancy image, website, etc.).

+## What's done so far?

+- List of gear/items
+  - `parse_table.py` in util/ can parse slot tables from the wiki;
+    `parse_all_tables.sh` runs the script for all slot tables.

 ## Stuff to do

 - Figure out how DPS calcs work
   - The formulas are well-known, but not to me. lol
-- Import a list of gear/items
+- ~~Import a list of gear/items~~
-  - With some effort and cleanup, I might be able to rip this from the spreadsheet
+  - ~~With some effort and cleanup, I might be able to rip this from the spreadsheet~~ Wrote script to parse slot tables from wiki
 - Import a list of NPCs
   - Determine some way to account for exceptions to normal NPC stats, e.g. ...
     - How are raids bosses scaled?